Coping with Your Dementia Diagnosis

 A dementia diagnosis doesn’t mean you can’t live your life.
 In fact, keeping active can help reduce some symptoms of dementia.
 Spend social time with friends and family.
 Get help managing your symptoms so you can keep up with your favorite activities.
-Eat healthy foods and take medications as directed.
+Eat healthy foods and take medicines as directed.
 Get regular exercise.
-Have regular checkups with your health care provider.
+Have regular checkups with your healthcare provider.
 And keep up with your yearly flu shot and other vaccines.

 Make some changes to your home to keep you safe.
 These may include removing area rugs and labeling things.

 You will need to stop driving at some point.
 Look for other ways of getting around now, such as community services, friends, and family members.

 Wear a medical alert bracelet or have a wallet card.
 This will allow someone to help you if you get lost.

 Get help managing your medicines.
 This will help make sure that you don’t forget a dose or double up by mistake.